ngs-mstb/micgent/README.md

 #### FASTQ read files

-The FASTQ files should be named in a consistent pattern to allow configuring a regular expression for extracting sample IDs.
-These IDs will be used throughout the pipeline to name rows in various output tables and to name the assembly contigs in the output FASTA files.
-One example of the file naming convention is `SMA1396654_S1_L001_R1_001.fastq.gz` for the forward and `SMA1396654_S1_L001_R2_001.fastq.gz` for the reverse reads where `SMA1396654` is the sample ID.
+The FASTQ files should be named in a consistent pattern to allow configuring the regular expressions for extracting sample IDs and establishing correct pairing between forward and reverse read files.
+The extracted sample IDs will be used throughout the pipeline to name rows in various output tables and to name the assembly contigs in the output FASTA files.
+An example of one file naming convention is `SMA1396654_S1_L001_R1_001.fastq.gz` for the forward and `SMA1396654_S1_L001_R2_001.fastq.gz` for the reverse reads where `SMA1396654` is the sample ID.
 The inline Help